melontini/andromeda-wiki/docs/gui/README.md

 ###  Tooltip, not Name 💬 (0.8.0+)

-Shows item's tooltip instead of name after selecting that item on your hotbar.
+Displays an item's tooltip instead of its name when you select that item on your hotbar.

 <img style="display: block; margin-left: auto; margin-right: auto;" src="/images/tooltip_not_name.webp" width="450">